Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Velocity Front-ends

 where $\Hbf\triangleq ^\top$, and $\vbf_{d} \triangleq ^\top$ is the stacked Doppler velocities of all points in a frame.

 Practically, the velocity accuracy of the above estimation is often degraded due to outliers from moving objects or clutter.
-Due to Doppler noise, traditional RANSAC outlier rejection is ineffective, so we use statistical filtering instead.
+To mitigate the effects of Doppler measurement noise, we apply RANSAC-based outlier rejection.
 Furthermore, we need to evaluate the uncertainties of each dimension based on the distribution of valid points in each frame, as below:

-where $J_i = \frac{\partial \hbf_i}{\partial \pbf_i}$, and $\hbf_i = -\frac{\pbf_i}{\|\pbf_i\|}$. $\Sigma_{p, i}$ is the position covariance of each point calculated from the noise variances of azimuth angle, elevation angle, and range measurements of each point $i$.
+where $J_i = {\partial \hbf_i} / {\partial \pbf_i}$, and $\hbf_i = - {\pbf_i} / {\|\pbf_i\|}$. $\Sigma_{p, i}$ is the position covariance of each point calculated from the noise variances of azimuth angle, elevation angle, and range measurements of each point $i$.